DeclanChidlow/vale.rocks/src/posts/pda-browsers.md

 </figure>

 After Palmscape, ILINX moved focus to Xiino, a successor to Palmscape.
 It kept Palmscape's features, but introduced support for JavaScript, SSL, and a few more minor configuration options.
 Like with Palmscape, a companion program for Windows called Xiino Cruiser was made available.

+The proxy browser [Top Gun Wingman](https://www.gribble.org/papers/wingman.pdf) released in October 1997 with support for much of HTML 3 and caching of sites.
+It was rapidly iterated upon, with several versions being released in quick succession soon after initial release.
+These updates brought the ability to download databases and applications, horizontal scrolling, interface improvements, support for large images, bug fixes, and other minor improvements.

+Wingman was later commercialised as ProxiWeb, touting its proxy system, 'SmartProxy'.
+Several versions were released, with many improvements upon Wingman.
+It brought cookies, bookmarks, SSL support, HTML forms, some support for frames, and various other browser staples.
+Ultimately, ProxiNet, who developed ProxiWeb, was [ultimately acquired by Puma Technology (PumaTech)](https://www.nytimes.com/1999/10/30/business/company-news-puma-technology-acquires-proxinet-for-86-million.html) in 1999.
+PumaTech subsequently rebranded ProxiWeb to 'Browse-it', under which they added a feature called 'SnapShots' so full pages or sections of sites could be saved for offline access.

+HandWEB is a browser developed by Smartcode Software and released in 1997.
+It supports HTML 2, bookmarks, history, and other typical browser features.
+There are two major versions of HandWEB.
+2.0 introduced support for GIFs, cookies and authentication, bookmark sorting, forms, caching, and offline browsing.
+It doesn't support frames or JavaScript.
+In March 2000 Smartcode [announced HandWEB's end of life](https://web.archive.org/web/20000511105957/http://www.smartcodesoft.com).

 Qualcomm had entered the Palm OS market in 1998 with their phone/PDA hybrid, the pdQ.
 A couple of years later in 2000, [they launched Eudora Internet Suite (EIS)](https://www.qualcomm.com/news/releases/2000/06/new-qualcomm-eudora-internet-suite-provides-email-and-web-browsing-millions).
 One part of EIS is the Eudora Web browser, which comes complete with bookmarks and offline reading capabilities.
 Qualcomm continued to improve their suite, releasing updates in subsequent years.